PawelLipski/docker-ci-blog/blog.md

 ```

 (Yes, we're still keeping [Python 2 support](https://pythonclock.org/)...
-but in general, if you still somehow happen to have Python 2 (and not 3) on your machine, please upgrade your software!)
+but in general, if you still somehow happen to have Python 2 and not Python 3 on your machine, please upgrade your software!)

 The part of the pipeline that actually takes the contents of the mounted volume into account
 is located in [ci/tox/build-context/entrypoint.sh](https://github.com/VirtusLab/git-machete/blob/chore/ci-multiple-git-versions/ci/tox/build-context/entrypoint.sh) script: